saucelabs/sauce-docs/docs/api-testing/use-cases/fact.md

 12. Click **Confirm**.

-13. **Run** again the test with the environment active: you will get the email notification with `production` tag in the subject.
+13. **Run** the test with the environment active: you will get the email notification with the `production` tag in the subject.

 14. Edit the test.